BYLAW I – NAME & LOCATION

 Section 3.09 Quorum.
 The presence in person of at least two – thirds (2/3) of the Membership shall constitute a quorum.
 The Members present in person at such meeting may continue to do business until adjournment, notwithstanding the withdrawal of enough Members to leave less than a quorum.
 Whether or not a quorum is present, the meeting may be adjourned by a vote of the Members present.

-Section 3.10 Voting via Proxy by Electronic Means.
-If determined by the Board of Directors, the annual election of Board of Directors Members or other votes shall take place via proxy.
-If it is so determined, ballots may be submitted via electronic means to the directed Club Officer (or designee) that then must be able to provide verification to the Board of Directors via printing the e-mail or displaying the SMS text message.
+Section 3.10 Absentee Voting via Proxy by Electronic Means.
+If so determined by the Board of Directors, a Club Member may vote in the annual election of the Board of Directors or in other matters brought to a vote via proxy if that Member provides one (1) weeks’ notice of their inability to be able to attend the General Meeting.
+If it is so determined, ballots may be submitted via electronic means to the directed Club Officer (or designee) that then must be able to provide verification to the Board of Directors at the General Meeting.

 Section 3.11 Suspension and Expulsion.
 Any Member may be suspended or expelled from the Membership with cause upon the affirmative majority vote of the Board of Directors if, in the discretion of the Board of Directors as indicated in such vote, such suspension or expulsion would be in the best interests of the Club.
 Nothing in these Bylaws shall be construed as granting to a Member a continued of expectation of membership in the Club.

 Section 3.12 Readmission to Membership.
 The Board of Directors may in its discretion re-admit former Members.
 Any decision to re-admit a former Member shall require the approval of the majority of the Board of Directors.
 This vote is not required for new Club Members, only re-admission.

 BYLAW IV – BOARD OF DIRECTORS

 Section 4.01 Responsibility.
 All Officers and Directors are responsible to the voting Membership of the Club.